-When assessing development and demonstration projects with and without research share, emphasis will be placed on whether there are concrete plans for the dissemination of the developed technologies and new products to the market.
+When assessing research projects with development and / or demonstration contents, emphasis will be placed on the existence of concrete plans for the market distribution of the developed technologies and new products.
+However, this does not apply to type 2 projects.

-The Business Model Canvas is a tool that can help guide and highlight the path to the market for the technology or product for which funding is sought.
-Fill out the form with key words and short sentences, cf. if further inspiration is needed see the book Business Model Generation.
-On our website there is also a Business Model Canvas with suggestions for questions that can be considered in connection with the completion.
-It can be found here.
+The Business Model Canvas is a tool that can help guide and make visible the way to the market for the technology or product for which support is sought.
+Fill in the form with key words and short sentences, if necessary with help from the book Business Model Generation.

+At www.gudp.dk there is also a Business Model Canvas with suggestions for questions that can be considered in connection with the completion.
+Select "Apply for a grant from GUDP" and then the tab "Application material".